Knowledge Hub

 • What technical, administrative and organisational measures will you put in place to protect the personal data?

-• The scope of the personal data and number of data subjects associated with the said personal data
+• The scope of the personal data and the number of data subjects associated with the said personal data

 Identify a legal basis